top of page

 Photo by PhotobyDylan Doehner

-Leena Lee is an atmosphere artist, field recordist, researcher, and designer whose work explores corporeal attunement to our environment through affective listening.
+Leena Lee is an atmosphere artist, field recordist, researcher, and designer whose work explores corporeal attunement to the environment through affective listening.

-She hosts the radio shows Sin Superficie, La Piel no es el Límite (Radio Nopal, MX), and The Weight of Atmosphere (ROVR, UK), dedicated to active listening, featuring works of sound ecology, sound art, and experimental music.
+She hosts the radio program Sin Superficie, La Piel no es el Límite (Radio Nopal, MX) and The Weight of Atmosphere (ROVR, UK), both dedicated to active listening and featuring works in sound ecology, sound art, and experimental music, with a particular focus on practices developed by women and dissident voices.
 She is part of Bosque Vacío, with whom she released Aves de Nahá on the Los Angeles–based label Dinzu Artefacts, a work centered on the aural relationships between the Lacandon community of Nahá and the birds with whom they share the jungle.
-Their earlier composition Cantera Oriente, released on the London-based label Flaming Pines, pays homage to the lacustrine history of Mexico City and is part of the collection of the National Sound Archive of Mexico, where it is featured on its soundscape microsite.
+Their earlier composition Cantera Oriente, released on the London-based label Flaming Pines, pays homage to the lacustrine history of Mexico City and is held in the collection of the National Sound Archive of Mexico, where it is featured on its soundscape microsite.

 bottom of page